Advancing equitable and sustainable solutions to global challenges

 These core courses ensure that students can demonstrate a broad introductory knowledge in the major disciplines involved in global development.
 They enable students to interpret a comprehensive multi-disciplinary set of issues related to socio-economic development, agriculture & food systems, and environmental sustainability in developing countries.

-• GDEV/DSOC/IARD 1102: Introduction to Global Development (3 credits; Fall first year)
+• GDEV 1102: Introduction to Global Development (3 credits; Fall first year)

-• GDEV/DSOC/IARD 1105: Global Development Cornerstone (2 credits; Fall first year)
+• GDEV 1105: Global Development Cornerstone (1 credit; Fall first year; previously 2 credits)

 • GDEV 2065: Environment and Development (3 credits; Spring first year.
-Note: incoming students in 2023 will take this Fall first year; Students who have already taken NTRES 2010 Environmental Conservation can use that course for this requirement)
+Note: Students who have already taken NTRES 2010 Environmental Conservation can use that course for this requirement)

-• GDEV 4961 Perspectives in Global Development (1 credit; Fall and Spring; previously IARD 6960)
+• GDEV 4961: Perspectives in Global Development (1 credit; Fall and Spring)

 Engaged Learning Requirements

-• GDEV 2105: Preparing for Ethical Engagement (2 credits; Spring second year)
+• GDEV 2105: Preparing for Ethical Engagement (0.5 credits; Spring second year; previously 2 credits)

-• 8-week field-based internship: Students may choose from a range of options for their eight-week experience, including independent internships, Cornell internship programs, study abroad programs that include an internship experience as part of their curriculum, and more
+• 8-week field-based internship: Students may choose from a range of options for their eight-week experience, including Cornell internships in domestic and international contexts, independent domestic internships, study abroad programs that include an internship experience as part of their curriculum, and more

-• GDEV 3105: Post-Internship: Critical Reflection on Engaged Experiences (1 credit; first 7-weeks of Fall following the required internship experience)
+• GDEV 3105: Post-Internship: Critical Reflection on Engaged Experiences (0.5 credits; non-standard meeting time during the first 7-weeks of Fall following the required internship experience, previously 1 credit)

 Read the full Engaged Learning Requirements and guidelines on how to identify and select your learning experience.